 “Really excited to see whats going on a Twin Science Workshop.
 The children are all buzzing.
 They are all really excited of what they are doing.
 I think this is the future.”
 Magoo Giles (Founder & Principal, Knightsbridge School)

 In January, 2020 we organized a workshop in cooperation with Knightsbridge School in London.
 The whole workshop was centered around various fields of STEAM.
 With students of Knightsbridge School, we designed robotics projects with Twin Science Kits and LEGO.
 We learned how a self-driving car works and discovered autonomous systems.

 We gathered with the brilliant students of Knightsbridge School.
 We met curious minds which were eager to solve the problems of the world.
 When kids first learned that they will design an autonomous car, they were a little bit nervous thinking that they cannot manage to build such technology.
 After the workshop, they couldn’t believe that they designed these cars in a few hours.

 Using the Twin Autonomous Car Kit, it is very easy to make your own self-driving car.
 As groups of 4-5 students, we first discovered the modules and LEGO pieces and understood the science behind their function.
 Then, we built up the structure of the car with the help of instructions and our intuitions.
 Each time, we tried if it works and changed the structure accordingly.
 Kids loved the idea of trial and error.
 After completing the structure, it was the time for design!
 Students personalized their cars and put them on the floor.
 It was a very exciting moment for kids to see that their cars move without crashing anywhere.

 What did we learn?

-If you wish to have a workshop with us at your organization, please send us an email at: [email protected]
+If you want to have a workshop with us at your organization , please send us an email: [email protected]